Eugene Douglas -- Hopkins

-HOPKINS -- Mr. Eugene Douglas, 70, of 108 Wendell V. Neal Road, Hopkins, and formerly of Elloree,
+HOPKINS -- Graveside Services for Mr. Eugene Douglas, 70, of 108 Wendell V. Neal Road, formerly of Elloree, will be held at 11 a.m.
+Wednesday, April14, 2021, in the New Faith Community Church cemetery, Tee Vee Road, Elloree, with the Rev. Pamela Jacobs officiating.
+Masks will be required for persons attending the service and those visiting the residence.

+Drive-thru viewing is scheduled from 2 to 6 p.m.
+Tuesday, April 13, at Williams Funeral Home of Elloree.

 Post a comment as